dagger/dagger/RELEASING.md

   [pkg.go.dev](https://pkg.go.dev/dagger.io/dagger).
 You can manually request this new version via `open https://pkg.go.dev/dagger.io/dagger@${GO_SDK_VERSION:?must be set}`.
   The new version can take up to `15mins` to appear, it's OK to move on.
-- [ ] `3mins` Bump the Go SDK version in our internal mage CI targets.
-Submit a new PR when you are finished with the rest of the changes.
+- [ ] `20mins` Bump the Go SDK version in our internal mage CI targets.
+Submit a new PR now, so that we can dogfood the first version ourselves, before creating a new GitHub release and making it widely public.

 ```console
 cd internal/mage